larryv/dotfiles/README.markdown

 that would be a bit like brushing with my toothbrush -- but you might find a useful setting or two if you take a look.

-In theory they're portable, but in practice they're only field-tested on macOS and whichever Linux I happen to be using for VPSes at the moment.
+In theory they're portable, but in practice they're only field-tested on macOS.

 ## Installation ##